 Nonbinary (also non-binary): Preferred umbrella term for all genders other than female/male or woman/man, used as an adjective (e.g., Jesse is a nonbinary person).
 Not all nonbinary people identify as trans and not all trans people identify as nonbinary.

-Disability: A disability can be physical, learning, cognitive, sensory, mental or chronic health or other disability that is a barrier to everyday living.
+Disability: A disability can be physical, learning, cognitive, sensory, mental, or chronic health or other disability that is a barrier to everyday living.

+Senior Staff

 *How many senior staff are in your organization?
 Senior staff includes the leader and is defined as people with authority over budget (typically VP, C-Suite, Director, etc.)